Budapest Rudas Bath

 Veli Bej Night Bathing Budapest Bath

 If you only have three days, you can try the most popular bath, the Szechenyi Baths and Pool in the City Park (mixed all week), or the Turkish Rudas Baths (mostly mixed at weekends), or, if the beautiful Gellert Baths (mixed all week).
 Budget travellers may find the recently refurbished Veli Bej Baths a great option (also has a historical Turkish pool).
-The more ruinous Kiraly Bath may appeal to those who like odd, cool, historical – communist things (weird in a good sense, ‘quirky’ – as in a cool special historical bath, with odd white-clothed personnel from the communist times, outdated interior, cheap prices, completely local clientele).
+The more ruinous Kiraly Bath currently closed due to reconstructions works – may appeal to those who like odd, cool, historical – communist things (weird in a good sense, ‘quirky’ – as in a cool special historical bath, with odd white-clothed personnel from the communist times, outdated interior, cheap prices, completely local clientele).
 Lukacs Baths is probably the most visited by Hungarians, so if you are a tourist who wants to mingle with the locals and keenly seeks out non-touristy places, Lukacs is your best bet.

 Mandala Spa Bath Budapest Pools